arfaram/ezmenubundle/Doc/usage.md

             - { name: 'kernel.event_listener', event: 'site.main_menu', method: 'onMenuConfigure' }
 ```

-**Note:** It is possible to use similar Listener to remove or sort menu items.
+**Tip:** It is possible to use similar Listener to remove or sort menu items.

 ## Menu with custom start locationId